tuneinsight/lattigo/README.md

   - `hefloat`: Homomorphic Encryption for fixed-point approximate arithmetic over the complex or real numbers.

-    - `bootstrapper`: Bootstrapping for fixed-point approximate arithmetic over the real and complex numbers, with support for the Conjugate Invariant ring, batch bootstrapping with automatic packing/unpacking of sparsely packed/smaller ring degree ciphertexts, arbitrary precision bootstrapping, and advanced circuit customization/parameterization.
+    - `bootstrapping`: Bootstrapping for fixed-point approximate arithmetic over the real and complex numbers, with support for the Conjugate Invariant ring, batch bootstrapping with automatic packing/unpacking of sparsely packed/smaller ring degree ciphertexts, arbitrary precision bootstrapping, and advanced circuit customization/parameterization.